lccodes/BrownResearch/README.md

 which can accomodate command line clients, web clients, and agents together.
   See the web GUI at jack.cs.brown.edu/jackweb/ffad/1

 The back-end is in Java and the front-end is in python and the control panel is bash.
+	home/aloomis is the location of Jack
+	home/aloomis/jack is the auction simulator
+	home/aloomis/jackweb is the front-end for the simulator web/html contains front-end scripts for the BrownFF Chrome extension web/respice contains the data recieved from BrownFF

-For full development history and usage see JackHelp.txt
+For full development history and usage see JackHelpFile.txt

 New Developments by lccodes:
   1. Random and Psuedo Random Auctions (web compatible)